Computer Science Major

 Goals for the Computer Science Major

-The aim of our program for the major is to enable students to engage in a world shaped by computation and data, including a solid preparation for graduate work and a successful career in computer science or a related discipline.
+The aim of our program for the major is to enable students to engage in a world shaped by computation and data, including a solid preparation for graduate work and successful career in computer science or a related discipline.
 To achieve this success, computer science majors upon graduation will be able to:

 - Demonstrate competency in foundational areas of computer science, encompassing its theoretical basis, software methodologies, computer hardware, and applications